Top 10 Best Jobs for Women Over 50

 Jobs in technical writing are ideal for both people with backgrounds in writing and editing, as well as people with knowledge of a specialized technical field, such as medicine or computer science.
 This position is a great second career for people in either field.

 Salary and Job Outlook: Technical writers earn an average salary of $70,930 per year.
-They are seeing a faster-than-average rate of growth at 11 percent.
+They see a faster-than-average rate of growth at 11 percent.

 Jobs related to technical writing and freelance writing include: